 - Is this the most cost-effective way to reduce my debt?

 If there’s a faster, cheaper way to pay off what you owe, then you should do it.
 In many cases, this method of rolling up your sleeves and tightening your belt may not be the most efficient.
 It might be easier and cheaper to do it another way.

 So, before you waste months (or years) of your life paying off your debt the hard way, make sure there’s not an easier way first.
 Look into credit card consolidation or call a credit counseling agency.
 Even though these agencies administer one type of solution – debt management programs – as nonprofit organizations they’re required to review all your options.
 They’re supposed to tell you what’s the best way to pay off what you owe.

 Compare all the available solutions.
 See what will take the least time, give you the least hassle and save as much money as possible.
 Whatever solution that ends up being is the best solution to use in your unique financial circumstances.

-Article last modified on August 31, 2017.
+Article last modified on January 5, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Reduce Credit Card Debt in 5 Easy Steps - AMP.
+Mobile users may also access the AMP Version: How to Reduce Credit Card Debt in 5 Easy Steps - AMP.